 Issues with Neighbors

 Finally, there’s a chance you’ll run into some issues with your neighbors in regards to your pet-friendly rental property.
 Some animals may make a lot of noise, and there’s even a small chance of injury if a neighbor is scratched or bitten by your guests’ pets.
 The worst-case scenario would be if a guest’s dog bit a neighbor and they decided to sue; for this reason, it’s a good plan to look into your current insurance policy to see whether this type of situation is covered.
+You should take initiative to address vacation rental property neighbor complaints before taking legal action.

 Tips for a Five-Star Pet-Friendly Rental Property